-To avoid the dilution of the black ink, I choose one of my favourite pen: the Pilot Twin marker which is water resistant.
+To avoid the dilution of the black ink, I choose one of my favorite pens: the Pilot Twin marker which is water-resistant.
 For the brush, I tried something harder, a flat brush.

 The secret of drawing urban sketches is to draw loose.
-You need to relax and ignore the presence of tourist who may look above your shoulder or even take you in picture.
+You need to relax and ignore the presence of tourists who may look above your shoulder or even take you in the picture.
 If you start to draw for them, you may get some pressure, and start feeling tense.

 For the outlines

 - I start by roughly drawing the vertical and horizontal axis.
-(I havn’t well followed them…)
+(I haven’t well followed them…)

 - Then I refine.

 - I first visualize the source of light (from top left),